melvincabatuan/DibDibAdvocacy/README.md

 # Dibdib Advocacy v1.0 (Alpha)

 Dibdib Advocacy App v1.0 is a Breast Cancer awareness application with the main goal of spreading awareness and helping Filipino women fight against breast cancer.
-This app is developed and maintained by the Intelligent Systems Laboratory of De La Salle University under the Philippine Commission of Higher Education (CHED)- Philippine Research Network (PHERNET) Sustainability Studies Program.
+This app is developed and maintained by the Intelligent Systems Laboratory of De La Salle University-Manila under the Philippine Commission of Higher Education (CHED)- Philippine Research Network (PHERNET) Sustainability Studies Program.

 # INCLUDES: